stamparm/maltrail/README.md

 ![Unknown attacker](http://i.imgur.com/ubJjaq7.png)

-One more common behavior is scanning of the whole 0.0.0.0/0 IP range (i.e. Internet) in search for one particular port (e.g. TCP port 443 when [Heartbleed](http://heartbleed.com/) has been found).
+One more common behaviour is scanning of the whole 0.0.0.0/0 IP range (i.e. Internet) in search for one particular port (e.g. TCP port 443 when [Heartbleed](http://heartbleed.com/) has been found).
 In the following screenshot you'll find one such case for previously blacklisted attacker(s) (in this case by [autoshun.org](http://autoshun.org/)) targeting the TCP port 5060 (i.e. SIP) in search for [misconfigured VoIP devices](https://isc.sans.edu/diary/Targeting+VoIP%3A+Increase+in+SIP+Connections+on+UDP+port+5060/9193):

 ![SIP scan](http://i.imgur.com/6HmJLGM.png)